dch82/dch82/README.md

 # Hello!
 Let me introduce myself.

 I'm Danche Choi, and I am a student who happens to love tinkering with computers.
-I live in London, and I love GNU/Linux.
+I live in London, and I was a former Linux user.

 ## Distrohopping

-So yeah, I was/am a distrohopper.
+So yeah, I was a distrohopper.
 Here are the distros I have used in chronological order:
 * Ubuntu
-* M$ Windows 8/10 (Let's say that I didn't know how to install *nVidia* drivers on Ubuntu)
+* Windows 8/10 (Let's say that I didn't know how to install *nVidia* drivers on Ubuntu)
 * Ubuntu (again)
 * Kubuntu (I used to love KDE)
 * KDE Neon (I realised that there were newer versions of KDE plasma available)